-The Public Utilities Commission of Ohio (PUCO) sets the rates for investor-owned utilities (IOUs), which provide most of the utility services in Ohio.
-These include companies like AT&T Ohio, Cincinnati Bell, Verizon North, Embarq, First Energy, AEP, Duke Energy Ohio, Dayton Power & Light, Columbia Gas, Dominion East Ohio, Vectren Energy Delivery of Ohio, AT&T Ohio, Cincinnati Bell, Frontier and CenturyLink and many other private companies.
-Some cities and villages provide utility services—usually water and sewer; their rates are set by the city or village council.
-The remaining utility services are provided by non-profit associations like the rural electric cooperatives (co-ops), or, in a few instances, by gas cooperatives where the customers own or are members of the cooperative.
+The Public Utilities Commission of Ohio (PUCO) sets the rates for investor-owned utilities (IOUs) which provide most of the utility services in Ohio.
+These include companies like FirstEnergy, AEP Ohio, Duke Energy Ohio, Dayton Power & Light, Columbia Gas, Dominion East Ohio, Vectren Energy Delivery of Ohio, AT&T Ohio, Cincinnati Bell, Frontier and CenturyLink and many other private companies.
+Some cities and villages provide utility services (usually water and sewer) and their rates are set by the city or village council.
+The remaining utility services are provided by nonprofit associations like the rural electric cooperatives (co-ops) or, in a few instances, by gas cooperatives where the customers own or are members of the cooperative.
 Their rates are set by a member-elected governing board.
 (The Ohio State Bar Association has more information on rural electric co-ops here.)

 Some utility services are still monopolies with no competitive market for setting prices or quality standards.
 To prevent these monopolies from over-charging customers, the Ohio legislature created the PUCO in 1913.
 The PUCO was empowered to regulate the rates and services of utilities by balancing the interests of utility customers with those of utility investors.
-Now, as some utility services are becoming competitive, the legislature is beginning to de-regulate them.
+Now, as some utility services are becoming competitive, the legislature is beginning to deregulate them.
 For a utility company that is competing with others in the marketplace (much like any other company), the market would replace the need for regulation by the PUCO.

 Rate cases at the PUCO usually are initiated by the public utility, although they may be initiated by customers or the PUCO itself.
 Generally, the utility begins the process by notifying the PUCO and the mayors of the affected areas of an intended rate increase.
-After the utility files a standardized application with numerous exhibits explaining why the increase should be approved, PUCO staff members analyze the information contained in the application and make field visits to review the utility's property, invoices, and accounting books.
+After the utility files a standardized application with numerous exhibits explaining why the increase should be approved, PUCO staff members analyze the information contained in the application and make field visits to review the utility's property, invoices and accounting books.

-Approximately five to seven months later, the PUCO staff files a document detailing its findings, conclusions, and recommendations.
+Approximately five to seven months later, the PUCO staff files a document detailing its findings, conclusions and recommendations.
 This is called a staff report.
 Other parties such as the Office of the Ohio Consumers' Counsel (a state agency representing residential consumers), commercial customers, industrial customers, cities, as well as the applicant utility itself, may file objections to the staff report.
 Hearings are then scheduled so that witnesses supporting the positions of the parties for and against the rate increase may be cross-examined.
 At the end of the hearings, written arguments (briefs) are submitted.
-After reviewing the application, staff report, and the record of the hearing and briefs, the PUCO renders its decision to grant, modify, or deny the rate increase.
-The entire rate case process usually takes between ten and twelve months.
+After reviewing the application, staff report, and the record of the hearing and briefs, the PUCO renders its decision to grant, modify or deny the rate increase.
+The entire rate case process usually takes between 10 and 12 months.
 Any party dissatisfied with the PUCO's decision may appeal to the Supreme Court of Ohio.
 The appeal process may take more than a year.